 One of most unsettling, traumatic events that can occur in the course of a lifetime is to experience some sort of violent crime in your home.
 In some cases, a violent crime committed in your residence can result in the necessity for you to obtain professional crime scene cleanup services.
-Crimes that can necessitate professional biohazard remediation include: assaults of different types and homicides.
+Crimes that can necessitate professional biohazard remediation which includes assaults of different types and homicides.
 (The Board may also assist with crime scene cleanup involving your automobile.)

 Depending on the nature of the crime and the extent of blood and other biological materials at the scene, the costs of obtaining professional biohazard cleanup assistance can mount up.
 You may wonder what financial assistance is available to assist with the costs of a residential crime scene cleanup in California.